 7. The deadline for tabling amendments shall allow sufficient time between their distribution in the official languages and the time set for the debate on the motions for resolutions to enable Members and political groups to give them due consideration.

 ANNEX IV

-Implementing procedures for examination of the General Budget of the European Community and supplementary budgets
+Implementing procedures for examination of the General Budget and supplementary budgets

 Article 1 Working documents